AVSGuillaume/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md

+---
+group: Get Ready
+short: Install
+long: How to install SCANeR studio ?
+rank: 1
+---

 :arrow_left: [Download the evaluation version of SCANeR](../HT_Download_Trial_SCANeR/HT_Download_Trial_SCANeR.md)

-# How to install SCANeR?
+# How to install SCANeR ?

 This guide walks you through the installation process for SCANeR.